catalyst-cloud/catalystcloud-docs/source/database/managing-database.rst

 that is displayed when the user is created as part of the initial database instance creation.

-The other example uses the ``--host`` argument which allows a user to be created that can only connect from the specified IP address.
+The other example uses the ``--host`` argument which creates a user that can only connect from a specified IP address.

 .. code-block:: bash